 There are several ways to set up a Kratky hydroponic system, though they all work under the same premise.
 Kratky hydroponic systems do not use any electricity, so there are no air or water pumps.
 As the plant takes in the nutrient solution, it drops the water level in the reservoir providing air to the root system.

-Depending on the type of plant and size of the reservoir, the plant may be ready for harvest when the nutrients is running out.
+Depending on the type of plant and the size of the reservoir, the plant may be ready for harvest when the nutrients are running out.
 If the plant’s not ready for harvest, more nutrients can be added as needed.

-When more water is added to the reservoir it’s important to leave an unfilled area open for the plant roots to breath.
-Filling the reservoir, submerging most of the root system in the nutrient solution, will drown the plant.
+When more water is added to the reservoir it’s important to leave an unfilled area open for the plant roots to breathe.
+Filling the reservoir, and submerging most of the root system in the nutrient solution, will drown the plant.

 What Plants Grow Well In Kratky Hydroponic Systems?